Your Work Engagement

 What’s an employee to do?
 The common mantra is to do what you love.
 Actually, for most of us, it should be find love in what you do.
 Surveys from U.S. working populations show that “…72 percent of workers say, ‘I have the freedom to modify my role to fit my strengths better’” (p.
 197).
-Over the course of my career in Corporate America, I convinced my employer no less than three times to create a specific position for me that allowed me to drive on my strengths and drive value to the company, all the while finding love in what I do.
+Over the course of my career in Corporate America, I convinced my employer no less than three times to create a specific position for me that allowed me to drive on my strengths and create value for the company, all the while finding love in what I do.

 If any of these intrigues you, make sure to pick up this book and learn of the other six lies.

 Buckingham, M., and Goodall, A. (2019).
 Nine Lies About Work: A Freethinking Leader’s Guide to the Real World.
 Boston, MA: Harvard Business Review Press.